Science Department Courses

 0340 1 Semester .5 Credit Grades 10 -12

-Major geologic natural disasters including earthquakes, tsunamis and volcanoes will be examined.
+Major geological natural disasters including earthquakes, tsunamis and volcanoes will be examined.
 The impact that these natural disasters pose to people and the environment will also be studied.
 Students will be involved in problem-solving techniques and assignments using scientific inquiry, research, and reading to develop a better understanding of these events (through current and historical perspectives).

 SUSTAINABILITY STUDIES

-0353 Full Year 1 Credit Grades 11-12
+0353 Full Year 1 Credit Grades 10-12

 This course is based on current issues in environmental science, such as natural resource exploitation, impacts of climate change, human population growth, and pollution.
 Understanding chemical cycles, restoration ecology, and sustainable living practices will be necessary for exploring solutions to these environmental issues.
 The laboratory component of this course includes water and soil quality analysis, measurements of biodiversity, forestry methods, and GIS modeling.
 Students will participate in the school’s recycling program.

-Prerequisite: Earth Science and/or Biology.
+Prerequisite: Earth and Science and/or Biology.

 ENVIRONMENTAL SCIENCE CHS